 An individual can claim a maximum deduction of Rs.
-1.5 Lakhs under Section 80C, 80CCC and 80CCD.
+1.5 Lakhs under Section 80C, Section 80CCC and Section 80CCD.

 Additional deduction of the 50% of the investment can be claimed under this scheme.
 This scheme is only for first-time investors in share market with income less than Rs.
 10 Lakhs.

 Under this section tax deduction is available on the premium made towards the medical insurance taken by an individual for himself or his/her family.

 A deduction of Rs.
 50,000 and Rs.
 75,000 can be claimed on the amount spent on the treatment and care of a disabled individual.
 If an individual is certified as either physically or mentally disabled, deduction of the medical expenses incurred in caring for the individual can be obtained (Rs.
 50,000 for normally disabled and Rs.
 75,000 for severely disabled).